Nigeria

 Pharmacies are widely available in Nigeria.
 They will accept prescriptions from the UK.

 Most medicines that require a prescription from a doctor in the UK will require one in Nigeria.
-If possible, bring a prescription from your GP for a local doctor to copy.
+If you need a new prescription, a doctor in Nigeria can issue one for a fee.
+Take your existing packaging to show them exactly what you need.

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of doctors in Nigeria
+FCDO has a list of medical providers in Nigeria.

-Medical standards differ from the UK and you will have to pay for any medical treatment that you receive at public hospitals.
+Medical standards differ from the UK and you will have to pay for any medical treatment at public hospitals.
 Private hospitals are more expensive.
 Local hospitals may be crowded and there can be shortages in medical supplies and equipment.

 Travel and mental health